mikofski/superevil/git_skit.md

 >Hello Mark.
 I emailed you version 4 of the super secret code.
 I added the edits that you requested.

 **MARK**
 >Oh no… I just finished editing version 2.
 Ian can you also add my updates to the super secret code?
+Thanks!
+You're awesome.

 _IAN groans._